Blockost/scheduler/readme.md

 ## Populating

-User --server as argument on ProjetGSI executable to start the server.
+Use -c or --client as argument on ProjetGSI executable to start the client.
 It will populate the queue with your tasks

 ## Scheduling